 “Whether memories might indeed be ‘coded in particular stretches of chromosomal DNA’ as originally proposed by Crick [in 1984] and if so what the enzymatic machinery behind such changes might be remain unclear.
 In this regard, cell population-specific studies are highly warranted.”

-As an example of relevant research the review failed to consider, the 2015 Northwestern University study I curated in A study that provided evidence for basic principles of Primal Therapy went outside existing paradigms to research state-dependent memories:
+As an example of relevant research the review failed to consider, A study that provided evidence for basic principles of Primal Therapy went outside existing paradigms to research state-dependent memories:

 “If a traumatic event occurs when these extra-synaptic GABA receptors are activated, the memory of this event cannot be accessed unless these receptors are activated once again.